jsummers/deark/technical.md

 If the user does not use the "-m" option, then Deark will try to guess the best module to use.
 It prefers to do this using only the contents of the file, but unfortunately, there are many file formats that cannot realistically be identified in such a way.
-So in some cases, Deark also uses the filename, especially the filename extension.
+So, in some cases, Deark also uses the filename, especially the filename extension.

-It does not use any other file attributes, such as the last-modified time or the executable-flag, though this could change in future versions.
+It does not use any other file attributes, such as the last-modified time or the executable-flag; though this could change in future versions.

 The filename is only used for format detection, and not for any other purpose.
 This helps make its behavior safe and predictable.
 The options -m, -start, and